peaudecastor/boost-security-scanner-github/README.md

 **NOTE**: We recommend you not put the API token directly in your pipeline.yml file.
 Instead, it should be exposed via a **secret**.

+### `exec_command` (Optional, string)

+A custom command to run in by the `exec` action.
+This should be a command which executes a custom scanner and outputs only a Sarif document to stdout.

+The value may additionally contain the `%CWD%` placeholder which will be replaced by the correct working directory during evaluation.
+The is especially useful when combined with volume mounts in a docker command.

 ### `scanner_command` (Optional, string)